chenyong89/unl-schnablelab/docs/index.md

     plot_growth_curve | Plot time-series traits extracted from sorghum RGB images
 ```

-### 4. zooniverse module
+## zooniverse module

-This module only has one script `zookeeper` which helps uploading and donwloading data to/from the zooniverse croud sourcing platform.
+This module only has one script `zookeeper` which helps uploading and donwloading data to/from the zooniverse crowdsourcing platform.

 ```
 $ python -m schnablelab.zooniverse.zookeeper